ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 Assumption that Centauri `pallet-ibc` will not need (substantial) modification to use `memo` handler to route transfers.

-Some safe limited form of [swaps](https://github.com/osmosis-labs/osmosis/blob/main/cosmwasm/contracts/crosschain-swaps/src/msg.rs) also may be supported like that, and also approach can be migrated to terminate memo destination with CosmWasm call (enabler for XCVM).
+Some safe limited form of [swaps](https://github.com/osmosis-labs/osmosis/blob/main/cosmwasm/contracts/crosschain-swaps/src/msg.rs) also may be supported like that, and also approach can be migrated to terminate memo destination with CosmWasm call (enabler for CVM).